bulwark-crypto/Bulwark-KB/docs/Guides/MacOS-Build-Guide.md

 # macOS Build Guide

 **BEFORE YOU START:** Please back up your wallet.dat file.
-While I'm pretty sure that this will in no way affect your wallet, it's always better to have a backup, and I'm not responsible for any loss of Bulwark or sanity on your part.
+While we're pretty sure that this will in no way affect your wallet, it's always better to have a backup, and we're not responsible for any loss of Bulwark or sanity on your part.

 ## How to compile Bulwark